RIM offers BlackBerry 10 tools to lure developers

 By Alastair Sharp

-Put simply, the company knows consumers won't buy its new phones or tablets unless developers get excited about the new platform and create a wealth of flashy apps to operate on it.
+ORLANDO, Florida, May 1 Research In Motion Ltd on Tuesday offered initial software tools to developers looking to create applications for its new BlackBerry 10 platform, moving a step closer to perhaps the most crucial launch in its history later this year.

-A dearth of apps for the legacy BlackBerry is one of the big reasons RIM has suffered huge market-share losses to Apple Inc and Google Inc's Android in recent years.

-To regain its stride, RIM is essentially starting from scratch.
-Few of the apps available for its existing smartphones will work on the new platform, and the legacy BlackBerry won't be able to run apps created for the new platform.
+Aiming to reverse huge market-share losses to Apple Inc and Google Inc's Android, RIM is essentially starting from scratch with its next-generation BlackBerry 10 devices.
+The new platform will be compatible with few of the apps available for its existing smartphones, and legacy BlackBerry smartphones won't be able to run apps being created for the new platform.

-Based on an operating system called QNX that's compatible with numerous open-source coding languages, BlackBerry 10 is a major break with RIM's legacy operating software, a proprietary system that turned off developers.

-In his keynote address on Tuesday, RIM's new chief executive demonstrated aspects of the new platform that set it apart from its predecessor.
-In contrast to the legacy BlackBerry, the new devices navigate with fewer keystrokes, relying more on swipe gestures and word suggestions.
+RIM already is far behind Apple and Android in getting independent developers and content producers to build apps, making the BlackBerry much less attractive to consumers.
+RIM is looking to change that.

+"Developers building for BlackBerry 10 will be able to easily create the kind of cutting-edge apps that deliver truly engaging experiences," said Alec Saunders, RIM's head of developer relations.

+To kick-start the effort, RIM this week is handing out a prototype device, known as the Alpha Dev, to developers at its BlackBerry World conference in Orlando.
+The handset will enable them to test how their creations perform on the new platform.

-The prototype device that RIM handed out has no physical keyboard, unlike most BlackBerry models.
-Known as Alpha Dev, it looks like a smaller version of RIM's PlayBook tablet, complete with a touch-sensitive frame that a user can swipe to call up a menu.
+Unlike most other BlackBerry models, Alpha Dev has no physical keyboard.
+It looks like a smaller version of RIM's PlayBook tablet, complete with a touch-sensitive frame that a user swipes to call up a menu.

-While RIM says the hardware it eventually launches will bear little resemblance to the prototype, apps built for the Alpha Dev's 4.2 inch screen will allow for a "very seamless transition" to BlackBerry 10 devices, said Christopher Smith, vice-president for application platform and tools.
+While RIM says the hardware it eventually launches will look much different than the prototype, apps built for the Alpha Dev's 4.2 inch screen will allow for a "very seamless transition" to BlackBerry 10 devices, said Christopher Smith, vice-president for application platform and tools.

-As for the software toolkits, they are designed to simplify the task for app developers and independent content producers.
+The toolkits RIM is offering cover work in native code, the Cascades user interface framework and web-based HTML5.

+Cascades helps in the creation of graphically rich work, while native code gives developers access to core device features such as the camera.
+Work created with HTML5 - commonly used by developers of web content - is typically transferable to other mobile devices.

-One of them is Cascades - a toolkit from The Astonishing Tribe, a Swedish user interface company RIM bought in 2010.
-It helps create apps that are rich in graphics.
-Developers can simply select an effect with a touch and have it written directly into their program.
+Cascades was developed by The Astonishing Tribe, a Swedish user interface company RIM bought in 2010.
+It offers guidelines and a "cookbook" where developers can select an effect with a touch and have it written directly into their software.

+For example, a developer can select the speed at which an icon drops down the screen and whether it bounces to a stop without worrying about the algorithms and code behind it.

 QUICKER DEVELOPMENT PROCESS

-RIM said it was already working with some partners to ensure content and apps are available when the devices are launched.
+RIM said it had been working with some partners to ensure users have content and apps waiting for them when the devices are launched.

-Among them are Endomondo, which specializes in apps to promote physical fitness; PixelMags, an mobile magazine newsstand; Poynt, a local search engine; and Wikitude, whose apps superimpose information over camera images.
+Among those developers are social fitness app maker Endomondo, magazine store PixelMags, local search app Poynt , and augmented reality company Wikitude.

-Gameloft is working to bring 11 games to the new platform, including a puzzle game called "Shark Dash" and a more complex game called "N.O.V.A 3: Near Orbit Vanguard Alliance."
+Gameloft said it was working to bring 11 games to the new platform, including a puzzle game called "Shark Dash" and a more immersive title, "N.O.V.A 3: Near Orbit Vanguard Alliance."

 "RIM has got it right with the BlackBerry 10 platform," said Adam Linford from Truphone, which offers local calling and data rates while its customers are roaming.
 "The platform's support for open-source components flattens the learning curve, enabling us to build a new application quickly and cost effectively."